 If the production is less than the final randomly generated sample tonnage, then the random sample is to be collected from the remaining portion of that sublot of production.
 If the randomly generated sample is calculated to be within the first 0-50 tons of the subsequent day of production, it should be taken in the next truck.
 Add a random sample for any fraction of 750 tons at the end of the contract.
-Lot size will consist of 3750 tons with sublots of 750 tons.
+Lot size will

+1228-09-73 49 of 89 consist of 3750 tons with sublots of 750 tons.
 Partial lots with less than three sublot tests will be included into the previous lot, by the engineer.

-It is intended that the plant operator not be advised ahead of time when samples are to be taken.
+It's intended that the plant operator not be advised ahead of time when samples are to be taken.